 It might not look like it but, because food is heavy, it’s actually the largest single waste stream in our household waste bins.
-A third of waste in the average non-recyclable waste bin is made up of food.
-That’s twice as much as plastic.
+More than a quarter of the waste in the average non-recyclable waste bin is made up of food.
+That’s almost twice as much as plastic.

 You might think you don’t produce much food waste, but if you drink tea or eat fruit and veg, you definitely do!